 Evan Berry is a graduate of Northeastern University with a Bachelor of Arts degree in Political Science and a minor in International Affairs, and a current graduate student receiving his Master’s in Public Administration also from Northeastern University.
 While studying at Northeastern, Evan worked in multiple government agency positions from assisting the Secretary of the Commonwealth to working as a legislative aide for US Senator John Kerry.
 After graduating Magna Cum Laude in 2011, he two years working for the Atlantic Region of AmeriCorps National Civilian Community Corps in which he worked with a multitude of non-profit and government agencies, from Habitat for Humanity to the American Red Cross, which included day to day manual labor as well as disaster relief from Hurricane Sandy.
 As Program Manager for United Way Youth Venture, Evan creates and implements the outreach efforts of the program to increase public awareness of the program and its ventures and promote community involvement with the program’s goals.
 He also assists the rest of the United Way Youth Venture team in mentoring and guiding the students in the program with their venture projects and implements many of UWYV’s online outreach.

-Donna Toothaker is an Outreach Specialist for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
-She is a mother of two teenagers and has developed and run her own successful businesses for the past 12 years including the First VA (Virtual Assistant) and Step It Up VA, to help other entrepreneurs start their own businesses.
-She has also created several popular programs such as the 6 Steps to 6 Figure Success System; the Mindset, Mapping and Meaning Retreat; and the Growth and Success Live Workshop.
+Donna Toothaker is the Outreach & Communication Liaison for United Way Youth Venture and also a long-time local resident of North Central Massachusetts.
+Donna’s background includes working in such industries as retail, banking, and the financial services industries.
+Donna is a mother of two teenagers and her most recent work includes having developed and run her own successful businesses for the past 14 years including 1st VA (a virtual assisting company) and Step It Up VA (a business coaching and mentoring company).
+She has also created several popular programs including the 6 Steps to 6 Figure VA Success System; the Mindset, Mapping and Meaning Retreat; and the Growth and Success Live Workshop.
+Donna also currently teaches Driver’s Education classes and is a Certified Professional Driving Instructor, providing driving lessons to participating youth in central Massachusetts.
 Donna enjoys sharing her wisdom and experience with the youth in this program as they create their own service-oriented businesses.

 “It is so inspiring and energizing to meet so many amazing young students committed to creating a better world.
 Being able to serve, learn, and grow with them is indeed a rare privilege.”
 As a part-time Development Officer of United Way Youth Venture (UWYV), Jojo brings a wealth of knowledge and experience to the program by creating engagement that would diversify and expand the present funding sources for the sustainability of UWYV’s important work in North Central Massachusetts communities that it currently serves.
 Prior to joining UWYV, Jojo was the Institutional Advancement Officer of Silliman University, the oldest American school in Asia, where he led and managed various resource generation campaigns, corporate and foundation relations, donor management, and special development projects.
 Previously, he was a Division Head of Student Organizations and Activities, focusing on student leadership and co-curricular development programs.
 He began his career as a part-time faculty member, teaching basic Biology courses and as a Fund Mobilization Coordinator of an environmental conservation program.
 Jojo holds a Bachelor of Science degree in Biology with a special concentration in Terrestrial Biology from Silliman University.
 He was a Leadership Fellow of the Friedrich Naumann Foundation’s Institute of Policy Studies in Germany and a graduate of the Professional Fundraising Program from Boston University.
 Jojo is also a volunteer development and graphics consultant of Asian Women for Health, DearTomorrow, ATASK, and Save One Life in the greater Boston Area.